kantorset/MexPackUnpack/README.md

 The library has been tested and compiles successfully with g++ 7.5 or visual studio 2019 for both MATLAB and Octave.

 ## Unsupported MATLAB/Octave types
-At the moment only 1D and 2D arrays are supported, multidimensional arrays should probably be added.
 Passing cell arrays from MATLAB/Octave to C++ is not currently supported, but creating cell arrays in MATLAB/Octave from C++ is supported as described above.
+Only 1D, 2D, and 3D arrays are currently supported.

 ## Why not MATLAB C++ API
 Since 2018a MATLAB has an alternate C++ based interface that is different than the C API used by earlier matlab versions and octave.
 I have stuck with wrapping the C interface for backwards compatibility with older matlab installations and octave.